AYPatrL04/MIT-6.824-2021/Note.md

 Assume that Client sends a `write` request, and generated the `zxid=1` at Leader and Follower F1.
 After that, it sends a `read` request with `zxid=0` (generated by previous write operation) to Follower F2 who has the log with `zxid=0` but no `zxid=1`, it will still respond to Client with the log of `zxid=0`.
 However, if F2 had the log with `zxid=1`, it will send the newer log back.

 Zookeeper has a `watch` mechanism.
 Here `watch` is like a trigger in a certain ZNode.
-Once the ZNode modified, Client requested the `watch` will receive an asynchronization notification, and do the correspond operations such as resending the R/W requests.
+Once the ZNode modified, Client requested the `watch` will receive an asynchronization notification, and do the correspond operations such as resending the R / W requests.

 ## ZNode API